 Due to a higher awareness of food health and more and more stringent regulations, many people today opt for a modern, vegetarian version of this ancient Turkish dish.
 Some meatless versions of çiğ köfte are so authentic, you can't tell them from the real thing.

 The key is in the kneading—the longer you knead the mixture, the better the texture will be.
-Also be sure to let your mixture rest for at least five hours before serving it.
+Be sure to let your mixture rest for at least five hours before serving it.
 This recipe calls for Turkish isot biber, a pepper with intense and unusual flavor.
 It has a complex taste that is earthy and spicy while being sweet and smoky at the same time.
 If you can't find isot biber, you can substitute Mexican chipotle.

 2 medium onions